Last updated: September 22, 2025

 OVERVIEW AND PURPOSE:

-This course studies economics of Southeast Asia through the lens from economic development.
+This course studies economies of Southeast Asia through the lens from Development Economics, Industrial Development, Economic Geography, and Labor Economics.
 This course studies quantitative analytical frameworks and use historical case studies to examine the role of geographic and institutional factors such as incentives, trade, community development, skills, migration, agglomeration of economic activities in understanding the performance of regions in developing vs developed economies and comparative institutional analysis of cities.
 We may cover related and recommended topics analyzing regional differences through geography and institutions answering questions such as: How urbanization relates to economic development?
 How institutional difference has persistent effects on economic development?

 COURSE OBJECTIVES: